‣ Nanoelectronic devices for neuroinspired/neuromorphic computing

 We investigate algorithm-device codesign approaches to develop efficient hardware for neural network models.
 Our approach harness nonlinear behavior of nanodevices to implement complex neural network operations with high efficiency while providing high accuracy and throughput.

-• Y. Shi et al, and D. Kuzum, IEEE Transactions on Electron Devices, 2019
+• Adaptive Quantization as a Device-algorithm Co-design to Improve Performance of In-memory Unsupervised Learning with SNNs Y. Shi et al, and D. Kuzum, IEEE Transactions on Electron Devices, 2019